Ireland 5 min read

 The National Emergency Co-ordination Group has urged the public to conserve fuel and confirmed that national ambulance and fire services have implemented plans to manage restricted supplies, including limiting responses to non-life-threatening call-outs.
 Dublin Bus services are experiencing major disruptions, and Dublin Airport has advised passengers to allow extra travel time.
 Courier company DPD Ireland has temporarily suspended deliveries across the Republic.

 The government confirmed on Friday that a "significant and enhanced fuel support package" is being finalised following constructive engagement with stakeholders.
 Tánaiste Simon Harris described the package as "substantial and significant" for key sectors including agri-food and supply chains.
-However, ministers have stated that no announcement will be made until protests and blockades are stood down.
+The package, which was ultimately announced at €505 million, included an extension of reductions in excise duty on petrol and diesel and the postponement of a planned carbon tax increase.

 Why It Matters

 The protests represent one of the most serious domestic crises in Ireland in recent years.
 With essential goods shortages anticipated if blockades continue, and emergency services already operating at reduced capacity, the human cost of the disruption is mounting.
 The Irish Medical Organisation has warned that slower emergency response times and missed healthcare appointments will harm patient welfare.
+The Health Service Executive reported that the disruption is causing patients to miss vital medical appointments for services including dialysis and cancer treatment.

 What's Next

-Further meetings between government ministers and representatives of the haulage and farming sectors are scheduled for Saturday.
-The government's position — that no deal will be announced while blockades remain in place — is being tested by protesters who show no sign of standing down.
+Further meetings between government ministers and representatives of the haulage and farming sectors are scheduled.
 The resolution of the US-Iran ceasefire talks in Islamabad could ease global oil prices and reduce the underlying pressure driving the protests, but any relief is likely to take weeks to filter through to Irish forecourts.
+Live updates are available via RTÉ News and BBC News.

 What's Your Take?